 Realizing she's been in love with her best friend (Dermot Mulroney) for years, Julianne sets out to stop his wedding.
 And not just stop it, but destroy the wedding and the lives of her supposed best friend and his fiancée.
 Julianne puts everyone through hell for one long wedding weekend, leaving emotional wreckage in her wake, and yet she's totally, inexplicably, forgiven by the time the credits roll.

 If My Best Friend's Wedding were a Lifetime movie and Julianne were played by Tori Spelling, it would be a really bad thriller.
-Instead, it's just a really bad rom-com.
+Instead, it's just a really bad rom-com.2,6861,039Is this the worst?

 What Women Want is troubling even before you remember it stars Mel Gibson.
 Gibson plays a man who can read what women are thinking, a trait that would be downright scary if it were to happen in real life.
 Imagine all the ways the Mel Gibsons of the world could terrorize women with their ability to read minds.

 There's also a lot of other ickiness going on in What Women Want.
 Many of the female characters are borderline offensive.
 For example, Gibson's character cannot read the thoughts of his two female assistants BECAUSE THEY DON'T HAVE ANY THOUGHTS.
-How did this movie gross over $374 million?
+How did this movie gross over $374 million?2,4681,115Is this the worst?

 In Never Been Kissed, Josie (Drew Barrymore) is a journalist and fully-grown woman who goes back to high school to research an undercover story.
 Not the most original of plotlines, but there were a few elements that differentiated it from all the variations out there: namely, that Josie has a romantic relationship with one of the teachers at the school – a teacher who thinks she's a high school student.
 And not only that, when Josie is asked to prom, she readily agrees to go with a popular classmate.
 A teenager, mind you.

 There's a lot wrong with Never Been Kissed.
-Elle even called it "the weirdest, most screwed-up romantic comedy of all time."
+Elle even called it "the weirdest, most screwed-up romantic comedy of all time."2,0951,488Is this the worst?

 A snotty rich heiress (Goldie Hawn) falls off a boat and gets amnesia.
 A local carpenter (Kurt Russell) she once stiffed on a job sees her story on the news and tells her she is his wife.
 To get back at her, he then practically enslaves her, making her keep house and home while raising his brood of brats.

 Seen from this perspective, is Overboard in any way romantic?
 Or even a comedy?
 It is much more sinister than its rom-com façade would have you believe: a man turns a woman into his personal slave as his own brand of twisted revenge.
 And worst of all?
 They fall in love at the end.
-Stockholm Syndrome, anyone?
+Stockholm Syndrome, anyone?1,9611,621Is this the worst?